CMMC

 Specifically, what CMMC services can Sawdey provide your organization?

-• Identification of the needed CMMC level, based on current DOD work, CUI being handled, and existing contract clauses.
+• Identification of the needed CMMC level, based on current DOD work, and existing contract clauses.

-• Risk Mitigation Strategies – strategies to eliminate or reduce cybersecurity risks.
+• Risk mitigation strategies to more effectively manage and reduce cybersecurity risk.

-• Assistance with uploading your self-assessment score in the Supplier Performance Risk System (SPRS).
+• Assistance with enrolling and uploading your self-assessment score in the Supplier Performance Risk System (SPRS).

-• Education – initial and continuous guidance as DOD cybersecurity standards and policies evolve.
+• Continued education and training as DOD cybersecurity rules and standards evolve.

 Prepare for CMMC with confidence.

-Sawdey is helping DOD suppliers throughout the U.S. navigate the complexities of CMMC.
-To gain a competitive advantage in these evolving times, consider being proactive in taking the first step in preparation for CMMC 2.0.
-With Sawdey, you can achieve a high-quality pre-assessment of your current cybersecurity posture and learn how best to obtain your desired CMMC level in conjunction with your current and future business objectives.
+Sawdey is assisting DOD suppliers throughout the U.S. navigate the complexities of CMMC.
+With Sawdey, you can achieve a high-quality evaluation of your current cybersecurity posture and learn how best to obtain your desired CMMC level.
+To gain a competitive advantage, consider successfully completing your CMMC compliance now.